Kshama Daphtary, MD

 Detroit, MI USA

-Medical School - Mahatma Gandhi Institute of Medical Sciences
+Medical Education - Mahatma Gandhi Institute of Medical Sciences

 - Pursuing a Masters degree in Biomedical Informatics from Oregon Health and Science University.